-- (u) New and amended standards and interpretations not yet effective (continued) - Amendments to IAS 12, Income Taxes, are effective for annual reporting periods beginning on or after January 1, 2023, with early adoption permitted.
-The amendments clarify how companies should account for deferred tax on certain transactions e.g. leases and decommissioning provisions.
+• Amendments to IAS 12, Income Taxes, are effective for annual reporting periods beginning on or after January 1, 2023, with early adoption permitted.
+The amendments clarify how companies should account for deferred tax on certain transactions - e.g. leases and decommissioning provisions.